MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection-sdk.md

     pip install azure-mgmt-kusto
     ```

-1. [Create an Azure AD application principal](/azure/active-directory/develop/howto-create-service-principal-portal) to use for authentication.
+1. [Create a Microsoft Entra application principal](/azure/active-directory/develop/howto-create-service-principal-portal) to use for authentication.
 You need the directory (tenant) ID, application ID, and client secret.

 1. Run the following code.